FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-04-version-number-and-naming-scheme.md

     jaybird-<version>

 For additional jar files, the naming scheme depends on the function of the jar.
-If the jar file is an extension (eg full, or - historically - pool), then the scheme is:
+If the jar file is an extension (e.g. full, or - historically - pool), then the scheme is:

     jaybird-<name>-<version>